-Arch's subsidiary operations have recorded approximately 1.75 million safety observations since launching the behavior-based safety program in 2007.
+Arch's subsidiary operations have recorded more than 2 million safety observations since launching the behavior -based safety program in 2007.

+Arch C.A.R.E.S. further reinforces the company's ongoing efforts to promote a safe and respectful work environment.
 Every employee of Arch and its operating subsidiaries receives the Code of Business Conduct, and all salaried employees are expected to complete annual online training on its contents.